dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 re-use.
 Everyone.

 Remember the UTXO model that we discussed above?
-The fact that there's actually no "coins" in bitcoin, but only input and outputs?
+The fact that there's actually no "coins" in bitcoin, but only inputs and outputs?
 One of the consequences of this model is that, given that the ledger is public, the only way to have _any_ privacy is to hide in the crowd.